ng-Classic/ng-classic/aio/content/guide/view-encapsulation.md

 <code-example header="src/app/no-encapsulation.component.ts" path="view-encapsulation/src/app/no-encapsulation.component.ts"></code-example>

-Angular Classicadds the styles for this component as global styles to the `<head>` of the document.
+Angular Classic adds the styles for this component as global styles to the `<head>` of the document.

-As already mentioned, Angular Classicalso adds the styles to all shadow DOM hosts, making the styles available throughout the whole application.
+As already mentioned, Angular Classic also adds the styles to all shadow DOM hosts, making the styles available throughout the whole application.

 <div class="lightbox">